Nzrvynnyk/devinter2021/task4/README.md

 ### Task5 Ansible

-I wiil be use Aws Linux.
+I will be used Aws Linux.
-creted 3 instances
+created 3 instances
 AnsibleMaster and web1 web2
 http://prntscr.com/15stkmc
 install Ansible use